yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/Before the HOL - Enterprise-class networking.md

 6. Choose the **DS1\_V2 Standard** or **F2S** instance size on the Size blade.

-    >**Note**: If the Azure Subscription you are using is [NOT]{.underline} a trial Azure subscription, you may want to choose the DS2\_V2 to have more power in this LABMV.
+    >**Note**: If the Azure Subscription you are using is **NOT** a trial Azure subscription, you may want to choose the DS2\_V2 to have more power in this LABMV.
 If you are using a Trial Subscription or one that you know has a restriction on the number of cores, stick with the DS1\_V2.

 7. Select **Configure required settings** to specify a storage account for your virtual machine if a storage account name is not automatically selected for you.